find your perfect LLM program

 There are a number of reasons to choose to study your LLM in Canada.
 To begin with, Canada encourages international students, so you can be sure of a warm welcome, which is often the cause of worry for international students.
 The legal system in Canada is a combination of Common and Civil Law, so students can choose to specialise their LLM in either system.
 This choice means that many students will also be able to use their qualifications when they return home.

-Due to the expansive geographic nature of Canada, most universities have substantial facilities as they are offering educational service to a large area both in geographic terms and in population.
+Due to the expansive geographic nature of Canada, most universities are substantial as they are offering educational service to a large area both in geographic terms and in population.
 This means that most Canadian universities have excellent facilities including large sporting facilities, which is great for your down time.
-Many law schools in Canada have been operating for over a hundred years and this means that they often have substantial and extremely well stocked law libraries, for example McGill University Faculty of Law was established in 1848.
+Many law schools in Canada have been operating for over a hundred years and this means that they often also have extremely well stocked law libraries, for example McGill University Faculty of Law was established in 1848.
 This can be very useful when you’re working on your thesis.

 Every law school in Canada has a Student Legal Society or Association, for example the University of Western Ontario.
 These organisations are in place to ensure that all of the students attending the law school have an advocate and can act as a liaison between the law school and the students.
 Some law schools also have many more legal societies or associations in many diverse groups or interest areas, like the University of Toronto.
 These can be groups interested in certain areas of the law or students organising social occasions, and one of these groups is a great way to settle in to your new life in Canada.
 Undergraduate students often dominate these societies, so you may find your law school may have a separate organisation for postgraduate students.